iti-ict/wakamiti/wakamiti-doc/docs/plugins/amqp.en.md

 ---

 ###  `amqp.connection.username`
+- Type: `string` *required*

-Sets the username to be used by the AMQP broker.
+Set the username to be used by the AMQP broker.

 Example: